GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-Between 5.3 and 5.4 we continued to work on the underlying API needed to support the modules and especially the external interfaces we are building toward MATLAB and Python.
+Between 5.3 and 5.4 we continued to work on the underlying API needed to support the modules and especially the external interfaces we are building toward MATLAB, Julia and Python.
 We have introduced the use of static analyzers to fix any code irregularities and we continue to submit our builds to Coverity for similar reasons.
 We have also made an effort to standardize GMT non-common option usage across the suite.